 Background

 The Kingdom of Yemen (colloquially known as North Yemen) became independent from the Ottoman Empire in 1918 and in 1962 became the Yemen Arab Republic.
 The British, who had set up a protectorate area around the southern port of Aden in the 19th century, withdrew in 1967 from what became the People's Republic of Southern Yemen (colloquially known as South Yemen).
 Three years later, the southern government adopted a Marxist orientation and changed the country's name to the People's Democratic Republic of Yemen.
-The massive exodus of hundreds of thousands of Yemenis from the south to the north contributed to two decades of hostility between the states.
-The two countries were formally unified as the Republic of Yemen in 1990.
+The exodus of hundreds of thousands of Yemenis from the south to the north contributed to two decades of hostility between the states, which were formally unified as the Republic of Yemen in 1990.
 A southern secessionist movement and brief civil war in 1994 was quickly subdued.
 In 2000, Saudi Arabia and Yemen agreed to delineate their border.
-Fighting in the northwest between the government and the Houthis, a Zaydi Shia Muslim minority, continued intermittently from 2004 to 2010, and then again from 2014-present.
+Fighting in the northwest between the government and the Houthis, a Zaydi Shia Muslim minority, continued intermittently from 2004 to 2010, and then again from 2014 to the present.
 The southern secessionist movement was revitalized in 2007.

-Public rallies in Sana'a against then President Ali Abdallah SALIH - inspired by similar Arab Spring demonstrations in Tunisia and Egypt - slowly built momentum starting in late January 2011 fueled by complaints over high unemployment, poor economic conditions, and corruption.
-By the following month, some protests had resulted in violence, and the demonstrations had spread to other major cities.
-By March the opposition had hardened its demands and was unifying behind calls for SALIH's immediate ouster.
-In April 2011, the Gulf Cooperation Council (GCC), in an attempt to mediate the crisis in Yemen, proposed the GCC Initiative, an agreement in which the president would step down in exchange for immunity from prosecution.
-SALIH's refusal to sign an agreement led to further violence.
-The UN Security Council passed Resolution 2014 in October 2011 calling for an end to the violence and completing a power transfer deal.
-In November 2011, SALIH signed the GCC Initiative to step down and to transfer some of his powers to Vice President Abd Rabuh Mansur HADI.
-Following HADI's uncontested election victory in February 2012, SALIH formally transferred all presidential powers.
-In accordance with the GCC Initiative, Yemen launched a National Dialogue Conference (NDC) in March 2013 to discuss key constitutional, political, and social issues.
-HADI concluded the NDC in January 2014 and planned to begin implementing subsequent steps in the transition process, including constitutional drafting, a constitutional referendum, and national elections.
+Public rallies in Sana'a against then President Ali Abdallah SALIH -- inspired by similar Arab Spring demonstrations in Tunisia and Egypt -- slowly gained momentum in 2011, fueled by complaints over high unemployment, poor economic conditions, and corruption.
+Some protests resulted in violence, and the demonstrations spread to other major cities.
+The Gulf Cooperation Council (GCC) mediated the crisis with the GCC Initiative, an agreement in which the president would step down in exchange for immunity from prosecution.
+SALIH eventually agreed to step down and transfer some powers to Vice President Abd Rabuh Mansur HADI.
+After HADI's uncontested election victory in 2012, SALIH formally transferred all presidential powers.
+In accordance with the GCC Initiative, Yemen launched a National Dialogue Conference (NDC) in 2013 to discuss key constitutional, political, and social issues.
+HADI concluded the NDC in 2014 and planned to proceed with constitutional drafting, a constitutional referendum, and national elections.

 Visit the Definitions and Notes page to view a description of each topic.